cambiegroup/flowchem/docs/user-guides/How-ToGuide/realdevice.md

 mac_address = "00:80:A3:CE:7E:CB"
 ```

-After running Flowchem, the valve's functionalities will be accessible through the server.
+After running flowchem, the valve's functionalities will be accessible through the server.

 ![img_1.png](img_1.png)